Product next to service

 live

-margin per order, not only at the close
+Margin per order, not first at the close

 Module overview